 FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
 It is illegal in the UK and a form of child abuse with long-lasting harmful consequences.
-Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers to report to the police where they discover (either through disclosure by the victim or visual evidence) that FGM appears to have been carried out on a girl under 18.
+Whilst all staff should speak to the designated safeguarding lead (or deputy) with regard to any concerns about female genital mutilation Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers to report to the police where they discover (either through disclosure by the victim or visual evidence) that FGM appears to have been carried out on a girl under 18.
 Those failing to report such cases will face disciplinary sanctions.
 It will be rare for teachers to see visual evidence, and they should not be examining pupils, but the same definition of what is meant by "to discover that an act of FGM appears to have been carried out" is used for all professionals to whom this mandatory reporting duty applies.
 Information on when and how to make a report can be found at-